nisha0626/AVAXfrontendmod2/SCMProject-main/README.md

 ## Solution Overview

 The solution consists of two main components:

-1. **Smart Contract**: The `Assessment.sol` file contains the smart contract written in Solidity.
+1. **Smart Contract**:
+The `Assessment.sol` file contains the smart contract written in Solidity.
 It implements a basic bank contract with functionalities for depositing, withdrawing, and transferring funds.
 It emits three events: `Deposit`, `Withdraw`, and `Transfer`.

-2. **JavaScript Code**: The `index.js` file demonstrates how to capture and handle the emitted events.
+2.**JavaScript Code**: The `index.js` file demonstrates how to capture and handle the emitted events.
 It connects to the Ethereum network, attaches the deployed contract, and sets up event listeners for the three events.
 When an event is triggered, relevant information is logged to the console.

 ## Getting Started